mailboxer/mailboxer/README.md

 end
 ```

 You are not limited to the User model.
-You can use Mailboxer in any other model and use it in serveral different models.
+You can use Mailboxer in any other model and use it in several different models.
 If you have ducks and cylons in your application and you want to exchange messages as if they were the same, just add `acts_as_messageable` to each one and you will be able to send duck-duck, duck-cylon, cylon-duck and cylon-cylon messages.
 Of course, you can extend it for as many classes as you need.

 Example: